johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 In later sections, the details of implementing a transport are discussed.
 But, a core idea of distributed actors is to provide a clean separation between what the distributed object's API boundaries are, and how the inter-process communication is achieved.
 Thus, this proposal comes with a concrete sample application, along with a naive transport implementation, to demonstrate this separation: https://github.com/apple/swift-sample-distributed-actors-transport

 The sample application forms a group of "nodes", each represented by an `ActorTransport` instance, and creates a number of `Chatter` distributed actors, all of which join a `ChatRoom` on a remote node.
-The chatters all communicate with the chat room and between eachother without having to know the transport details.
+The chatters all communicate with the chat room and between each other without having to know the transport details.

 > **CAVEAT:** This sample project is very rough around the edges and is intended *only* to illustrate the ability to make use of the concepts introduced in this proposal.
 Please do not focus on the actual implementation details of the transport itself, but rather the interaction between it and the language proposal.